lnls-dig/dmm7510-epics-ioc/README.md

 AUTOSAVE=$(SUPPORT)/<path to autosave>
 ```

 2. The second step is to edit the IOC startup script (*iocBoot/iocdmm7510/st.cmd*) to provide the multimeter network address to asynDriver and make sure that the multimeter *.db* file is loaded with the right prefixes and communication port.
-In the beggining of the *st.cmd* file there is a *IOC Settings* section which define the key macro substitution strings for the script.
+The *IOC Settings* section, in the beggining of the *st.cmd* file, defines the key macro substitution strings for the script.

 The DMM7510 network address should be inserted in the following line: